-If you miss the taste of caramel while following a dairy-free, vegan or paleo lifestyle, no worries, this simple 4 ingredient salted caramel sauce, has got you covered.
+If you miss the taste of caramel while following a dairy-free, vegan, or paleo lifestyle, no worries, this simple 4 ingredient vegan salted caramel, has got you covered.

 Where have you been finding solace these days?
 Here in Pennsylvania, we've been pretty much in isolation for over 3 weeks.
 Frankly, it's just become the norm around here.
 Yes, I'm scared, yes, I wish I had an answer to how and when it will end but I don't.

 I've been trying my hardest to focus on the things I can control.
 Appreciating simple, beautiful moments like the sun shining through a fresh green leaf, tiny flowers growing in my yard, birds singing and my children happily laughing, immune to the world's problems.
 It's in these moments where I can reconnect to the things that matter and let go of some of the incessant discomfort that's buried itself inside me.

 And of course, there is cooking.
 It's my reprieve, my escape - whatever you want to call it.

 So today I wanted to give you a little sweet and salty distraction in the form of a paleo vegan salted caramel.
 It's a versatile sauce you can pretty much use with any dessert you wish, from pies to cakes, dairy-free ice cream, fruit slices, and more.
 And let's face it, right now we could all use a little sweetness in our lives.

 - refined sugar free